ocxide/whatstlunch/README.md

 chmod +x ./build.sh && ./build.sh
 ```

-This command will generate a `whatstlunch` binary for the server sub-project and a public directory containing the frontend build.
+This command will generate, inside the ./dist directory a `whatstlunch` binary and a public directory with the static files.

 ### Dependencies